 Have you lost a loved one who was prescribed Uloric and died due to heart-related or other health complications?
 If so, you might have a legal claim against the makers of Uloric.
 At Fibich, Leebron, Copeland & Briggs, our team of skilled pharmaceutical lawyers is dedicated to helping clients pursue maximum compensation for their dangerous drug cases, and we are prepared to put our extensive resources to work for you today.

 Uloric is made by Takeda Pharmaceuticals and is designed to lower uric acid levels in the blood.
 Doctors prescribe Uloric to treat adult patients with gout, a disease that develops when uric acid builds up in the body.

 The FDA first approved Uloric in 2009 as an alternative to the drug allopurinol.
-Although Uloric was approved, the FDA required Takeda run a post-market clinical trial to evaluate the cardiovascular effects of the medication.
+Although Uloric was approved, the FDA required Takeda to run a post-market clinical trial to evaluate the cardiovascular effects of the medication.
 Results from the study revealed that Uloric significantly increases the risk of heart-related death, as well as death from all other causes.